-Tian Teng, Xidian University, tengtianmoemoe@gmail.com
+Author: Tian Teng, Xidian University, tengtianmoemoe@gmail.com

 Before creating your own PicoScenes plugins from scratch, you have seven steps to gradually develop your understanding of the PicoScenes architecture and the coding skillset.
-During this processing, you will learn how to git clone PS-PDK code, compile it, modify it, debug it and imitate it.
-You also will have a general understanding of the modern C++ development on the Linux platform.
+During this process, you will learn how to git clone PS-PDK code, compile it, modify it, debug it, and imitate it.
+You will also have a general understanding of modern C++

-PicoScenes Plugin Development Kit (PS-PDK), as a standard C++ library, includes the PicoScenes C/C++ headers and libraries.
+.
 If you have installed PicoScenes software, PS-PDK is already in your system.
-The headers and the binary library files are installed at /usr/local/PicoScenes/include/PicoScenes and /usr/local/PicoScenes/lib, respectively.
-You may refer to the document PicoScenes Installation & Upgrade to ensure your installation.
+The headers and the binary library files are installed at /usr/local/PicoScenes/include/PicoScenes

-10.1.1.
-Install necessary development dependencies#
+Install necessary development dependencies

 Run the following command to install the dependencies for PS-PDK development.